arraytools/RinDocker/Readme.md

-This framework here provides a way to repeat an analysis of a code written in R.
+This framework here provides a way to reproduce an analysis for codes written in R.

 # File Structure
 ```